hmajid2301/blog/content/posts/2023-07-31-how-to-use-neotest-dap-with-lazyvim-for-golang-development/index.md

 date: 2023-07-31
 canonicalURL: https://haseebmajid.dev/posts/2023-07-29-how-to-use-neotest-dap-with-lazyvim-for-golang-development
 tags:
   - nvim
   - lazyvim
   - golang
   - testing
   - debugging
+cover:
+  image: images/cover.png
 ---

 In this blog post, I will show you how you can easily setup Neotest to make testing easier in neovim and DAP to make